gulp-community/gulp-less/README.md

 ## Options

-The options are the same as what's supported by the less parser. `compress` is disabled though - use another plugin for CSS compression
+The options are the same as what's supported by the less parser.
+Please note that this plugin only generates inline sourcemaps (with `sourceMap: true`) - specifying a `sourceMapFilename` option will do nothing.

 ## Error handling